alinex/node-report/src/examples/block-quote2.md

 <!-- internal -->

-> My home is my castle!
+> Stefan said:
 > > I would like to visit a castle in north scotland, next year.
-> Sounds great.
+> But my home is my castle.